tommasoturchi/hugo-theme-tom/README.md

 The thumbnails need to have the same filenames as the larger images they represent.

 That's it!
-Sam's gallery layout template will automagically build the page from your images.
+Tom's gallery layout template will automagically build the page from your images.

 # Editing the theme